wassbeer/notes/VueJSmeetup.md

 Frameworks are there to help during development.
 The management of the framework, thus, should be least important.
 Requirements to use a framework:
 + it should be possible to start fast
-+ documentation should be good.
++ documentation should be good

 ### Why Vue.js?

 1. Vue is approachable.
-It enabled to prototype projects.
+It enables to easily prototype projects.
-2. No need to build any tools, just as when using the react library.
+2. No need to build any tools, similar to using the react library.
 3. Vue.js makes use of templates.
-4. It is fast and lightweight
+4. It is fast and lightweight.
 5. [Vue.js, red.] "just allows me to do it!"

 ### Ecosystem